fcarrillo-brenes/Louvain-DBSCAN/README.md

 The methodological framework compares four configurations:

-1. **Louvain only** â€” community detection over the complete knowledge graph.
+1. **Louvain only** community detection over the complete knowledge graph.
-2. **DBSCAN only** â€” density-based clustering of the incident records.
+2. **DBSCAN only**  density-based clustering of the incident records.
-3. **Louvain â†’ DBSCAN** â€” graph communities are detected first and DBSCAN is subsequently applied within them.
+3. **Louvain - DBSCAN**  graph communities are detected first and DBSCAN is subsequently applied within them.
-4. **DBSCAN â†’ Louvain** â€” spatial clusters are identified first and Louvain is subsequently applied to the corresponding graph substructures.
+4. **DBSCAN - Louvain** spatial clusters are identified first and Louvain is subsequently applied to the corresponding graph substructures.

-The detailed cartographic analysis focuses on **Iztapalapa**, while the underlying homicide and knowledge-graph data cover Mexico City.

 ## Workflow